Meet the Founder

 And this is very possibly the DNA of Design School Asia.
 Learning by doing, or in Wilson’s words, praxis.
 Wilson had two definitions of this in his life: “doing something because you have the urge to do it, inventing the reasons later”; and later on when I was sat at the desk next to him, “praxis is learning why you do something by doing it”.
 I think these are both wonderful, and a perfect summation of what we intend to hard wire in our DSA community: hand, heart and head through making and doing.

-At DSA we deliver this through our core basic framework of People, Technology and Organisation; a curriculum based on trajectory rather than a position to prepare graduates to succeed in a rapidly changing profession using informed design inquiry methods as the transition of practice as a skill (making) to practice following principle (doing) gathers momentum.
-Making and doing, I believe, remains the signature pedagogy of design education and we should not lose sight of this as experiential reflective learning through iteration is founded in craft.
+At DSA we deliver this through our core basic framework of People, Technology and Organisation; a curriculum based on trajectory rather than a position to prepare industry talent to succeed in a rapidly changing profession using informed design inquiry methods as the transition of practice as a skill (making) to practice following principle (doing) gathers momentum.
+Making and doing, I believe, remains the signature pedagogy of design learning and development and we should not lose sight of this as experiential reflective learning through iteration is founded in craft.

 Design as verb means of doing something, where the aesthetic is achieved; it can also be the outcome–the assessment of the design activity.
 Here, design is a noun.
 Germany and the Netherlands have two different words for design: formgeben/vormgeving–to make things look ‘nice’, and entwurf/ontwerpe–engineering, trying to invent new things that are intelligent and clever.
 Thus, Design as considered as a word, an action, in Thai, Bahasa, Hokkien and Vietnamese to name a few of our regional languages and dialects is open to interpretation.
 I believe design is now an agent of change.
 The subject is no longer focussed solely on aesthetic resolution, but on complex systematic and contextual challenges that can be broken down into manageable elements through the Design (noun and verb) principles of iterating, prototyping and modelling through critical engagement and evaluation that is both interdisciplinary and collaborate.

-Co-op education goes beyond skills and training; it offers students the opportunity to take the learning dimensions from the classroom and apply it to the professional practice of design in the studio.
+interdisciplinary and blended learning goes beyond skills and training; it offers digital product talent the opportunity to take the learning dimensions from the classroom and apply it to the professional practice of design in the studio.
 It’s also the blueprint for life-long learning that prepares an intellectual framework for critical engagement to make change: innovation, invention, discovery and intuition, in other words, creativity through insight.
-We built DSA to nurture this change and prepare our students to become multi-professional.
+We built DSA to nurture this change and prepare our learners to become multi-professional.
 Welcome to our School.